umbraco/UmbracoDocs/Tutorials/Creating-External-Tables-for-Umbraco-with-PetaPoco/index-v7.md

 ---
 versionFrom: 7.0.0
 ---
-# Tutorial - Creating Exernal Databases in Umbraco with Peta Pocos
+# Tutorial - Creating Exernal Tables in Umbraco with PetaPocos

 ## Overview